virtimus/gtguesser/README.md

 Simply do

     git clone https://github.com/virtimus/gtguesser.git
-    cd guesser
+    cd gtguesser
     git checkout step1

-------- inprogress

-This will create a directory `guesser` in your current directory and will checkout the state after Step 1, you will only see a license file and a `README.md`.
+This will create a directory `gtguesser` in your current directory and will checkout the state after Step 1, you will only see a license file and a `README.md`.

 <a name="Two"></a>

 ### 2\.
 Install application dependencies

-To create the io.js backend application
+To create the nodejs backend application

-    mkdir iojs
+    mkdir nodejs
-    cd iojs
+    cd nodejs
     npm init -y
-    npm install --save express arangojs promise concat-stream mkdir static
+    npm install --save express orientjs promise concat-stream mkdir static

 The node package manager (npm) needs a file called `package.json` to work.
 This file is used to describe the project and its dependencies.
 We are using npms defaults during init to get the project running as quickly as possible.
 Have a look at [npm's documentation][11] for an in-depth explanation of the package format.

-The install command downloaded all necessary dependencies to develop a base io.js web application which uses arangodb as a database.
+The install command downloaded all necessary dependencies to develop a base nodejs web application which uses orangedb as a database.

-We will put static content served by our io.js app in the `static` folder.
+We will put static content served by our nodejs app in the `static` folder.

 To manage our frontend dependencies we will be using bower.